rndme/vcc/README.md

 * Compare a single key with constants: `if(VCC.keys['ESCAPE']==(e.which||e.keyCode))`

+## History
+VCC originally used HTML5's Custom Elements proposal, which was only implemented by default in Chrome.
+Though a polyfill allowed other browsers to operate, the polyfill didn't work nearly as well.
+It was thus decided to drop WebComponents as a dependency, and re-implement the same 4 life-cycle events from scratch.
+Not only does this provide better compatibility and consistency and break free from the un-settled document.registerElement() debacle, it reduces the project footprint by over 20%.

 ## Instructional Demos
  ( [adapted from a series of informative react demos](https://github.com/ruanyf/react-demos) ) by [ruanyf](https://github.com/ruanyf)